-I’ve been thinking a lot recently about my varied roles; partner, friend, business owner, creative, photographer, mediator, psychologist, housekeeper, educator, healer, mother…
+I’ve been thinking a lot recently about my varied roles; partner, friend, creative, blogger, mediator, psychologist, housekeeper, educator, healer, mother…

 Mother?!
 Holy crap!
 That’s like the most important job there is!

 I’ve been thinking a lot about ‘motherhood’ and parenting and the hard work of raising balanced, emotionally secure humans.